Dried Flower Candle Melts DIY For Remembrance

 It is a blend of soft white floral with top notes of pear and citrus, middle notes of white rose, precious florals, and gardenia, with an amber and musk base note.

-Then tuck in dried purple, dried blue, or pressed blue forget me not flowers.
-Together you’ll make beautiful flower candle melts to represent love and connection for the past, present, and future.
+Then tuck in dried purple or blue forget me not pressed flowers.
+Together, you’ll make beautiful flower candle melts to represent love and connection for the past, present, and future.
 Each candle melt is truly a beautiful token to be given on special occasions.

 Related To: How To Make Scented Candles

 In just six easy-to-follow steps, you can make homemade candle melts.
 Create them simply for their beauty and delicate scent, or make them in honor of love and remembrance with forget me not flowers.